 The efficiency, productivity, reliability, and security of SCADA systems have been enhanced by introducing modern IT standards such as Structured Query Language (SQL) and the integration of web-based applications.
 With SQL databases, organizations can now integrate into their SCADA systems other maintenance and operational tools, such as Enterprise Resource Planning (ERP) systems.
 New technologies also allow for seamless data flow through the entire organization besides easy access to historical data for analysis.

 Additionally, companies are now replacing hardwired SCADA system infrastructures with wireless communication technologies.
 Wireless infrastructure minimizes installation time, fees, and licensing requirements.
-Furthermore, wireless systems are not at the risk of wire failure due to environmental factors and degradation.
+Furthermore, wireless systems are not at risk of wire failure due to environmental factors and degradation.

 SCADA system objectives include monitoring, measuring, and acquiring data; communicating data control processes; and automating functionalities.
 These modern computer systems help organizations reduce production waste, improve efficiency, and make data-driven business decisions that allow for greater control over everyday maintenance and production processes.